-Total FracGASF as reported in reporting table 3.D declined considerably from 6.0% in 1990 to 4.4% in 2019 due to a change in the shares of the different commercial fertilisers: the use of urea and sewage sludge (1990-2003), which both have high NH3 emission factors, has declined since 1990.
+Total FracGASF as reported in reporting table 3.D declined considerably from 6.0% in 1990 to 4.4% in 2020 due to a change in the shares of the different commercial fertilisers: the use of urea and sewage sludge (sewage sludge only 1990-2003), which both have high $NH_3$ emission factors, has declined since 1990.

 Different ammonia loss factors were used for animal manure N applied to soils from different livestock categories according to the detailed approach of the AGRAMMON model (Kupper et al. 2018).
-Overall weighted FracGASMT for animal manure applied to soils slightly decreased from 24.7% in 1990 to 20.1% in 2019.
+Overall weighted FracGASMT for animal manure applied to soils slightly decreased from 24.7% in 1990 to 20.2% in 2020.